-All MSW students must complete two internships in nearby social service agencies, government entities, schools, hospitals or businesses for a total of 1,000 hours of hands-on training.
-This amounts to 16-20 hours per week, or 450 hours in the foundation year and 550 hours in the concentration year.
-We offer placements where you live based on your geographic location, previous work and volunteer experience, future goals and career track, professional interests, and agency needs.
+All MSW students must complete two internships, or 1,000 hours of hands-on training, in nearby social service agencies, government entities, schools, hospitals, businesses or even non-traditional settings.
+This amounts to 14-20 hours per week, or 450 hours in the first-year placement and 550 hours in the second-year placement.
+We offer internships where you live based on your geographic , location, previous work and volunteer experience, future goals and career track, professional interests, and agency needs.

-Foundation-year placements orient students to the profession, enabling them to provide direct service to individuals, families, groups, organizations and communities.
+First-year placements orient students to the profession, enabling them to provide direct service to individuals, families, groups, organizations and communities.
 Students also learn core practice skills, including psychosocial assessment, clinical interviewing and evaluation, with an emphasis on helping clients of different ages, gender/family constellations, sexual orientation, economic, and racial and cultural backgrounds.
-Our field faculty will determine your foundation-year placement based on your learning goals, work and volunteer experiences, educational background and career aspirations.
+Our field faculty will determine your first-year placement based on your departmental selection, learning goals, work and volunteer experiences, educational background and career aspirations.